Hyperbolic energy and Maskit gluings: Hyperbolic mass

-\right. \ee then the ``mass integrals'' \eqref{mi12I} are well defined, in the following sense: Consider any two background metrics $b_i$, $i=1,2$, of the form \eqref{26XI21.1}, \emph{with the same boundary manifold $(\Nk,\hk)$ with $\mc=0$,} in particular with the same value of $k$.
+where $d \mu_{g}$ denotes the measure associated with the metric $g$, one finds that the limit in \eqref{mi12I} exists and is finite.
+If moreover one requires that \be \sum_{i,j} |g_{ij}-b_{ij}| + \sum_{i, j,k} |f_k(g_{ij})|= o(r^{-n/2})\,, \ee then the ``mass integrals'' \eqref{mi12I} are well defined, in the following sense: Consider any two background metrics $b_i$, $i=1,2$, of the form \eqref{26XI21.1}, \emph{with the same boundary manifold $(\Nk,\hk)$ with $\mc=0$,} in particular with the same value of $k$.
 Assume that $g$ approaches both $b_1$ and $b_2$ at the rates presented above.
 Then there exists an isometry $\Phi$ of $b_1$ such that

 satisfies the static KID equations \eqref{eq:1}.
 Assuming \eqref{Hm3}-\eq{m5}, a somewhat lengthy calculation shows that the mass integral

 equals~\cite{ChruscielSimon}

 Here